 Suppose you are trying to choose a city to vacation in.
 A major factor in your decision is weather.
 Conveniently, lots of weather information is present in the Wikipedia articles for most world cities.
 Your job in this problem is to use BeautifulSoup to retrieve weather information from Wikipedia articles.
-We should note that in practice, such information is typically more easily obtained from, for example, the National Oceanic and Atmospheric Administration (NOAA), in the case of American cities, and from analogous organizations in other countries.
+We should note that in practice, such information is typically more easily obtained from, for example, the National Oceanic and Atmospheric

+Administration (NOAA), in the case of cities in the United States, and from analogous organizations in other countries.